The fraction and kinematics of broad absorption line quasars across cosmic time: Kinematic properties of BAL outflows

-Here we investigate the evolution of the BAL kinematics across cosmic time, as traced by \vmax, \vmin\ and \wmax\ (Sect. \ref{subsec:balprop}).
-Top panel of Fig. \ref{fig:balvel-z} shows that the maximum velocity of BAL outflows significantly increases by a factor of about two between $z\sim2-3$ (\vmax$\sim15,000$ \kms) and $z\sim6$ (\vmax$\sim30,000$ \kms).
-A similar trend is observed also for the minimum BAL velocity, reaching a typical value of \vmin$\sim15,000$ at $z\sim6$.
-An increased fraction of BAL quasars with \vmax$\gtrsim30,000$ \kms\ at $z\sim4-4.5$ was recently suggested by \cite{Rodriguez-Hidalgo20}.
-Because of the larger increase of \vmax\ with respect to \vmin\ as a function of redshift, the width of the BAL features also increases between $z\sim2-3$ (9,000 \kms) and $z\sim6$ (15,000 \kms).
 Figure \ref{fig:composite-z} shows that, because of the combination of the above trends, the composite spectrum of BAL quasars is differently affected by absorption features in three intervals of increasing redshift.
 The lowest redshift bin ($2.1<z<3.2$) shows that the absorption typically affects the blue side of C IV and the deepest absorption is located at $1,500$ \AA\ (i.e. blueshifted by $\sim9,000$ \kms).
 At intermediate redshift ($3.6<z<5.0$) the C IV wing is still partially altered by the absorption, which affects the whole spectral range between C IV and Si IV.
 The deepest absorption is blueshifted by $\sim15,000$ \kms.
 In the highest redshift interval ($5.8<z<6.6$) the absorption is even broader and extends blueward of Si IV, down to $\sim1,300$ \AA.
 The deepest absorption is blueshifted by $\sim33,000$ \kms.
 We note that, owing to the very broad distributions of \vmax, \vmin\, in combination with the small sample size in this high-redshift bin, we include in Fig. \ref{fig:composite-z} only BALs with the most prominent features \citep[\bi$>1,000$ \kms,][]{Bischetti22}.
 These results, together with the higher BAL fraction observed in quasars at $5.8<z<6.6$, suggest an evolution of the BAL properties with cosmic time.